pingswept/me30-website/content/logistics/syllabus.md

 ### Quizzes (10%)

 There will be three short quizzes, one after each of the Projects 2, 3, and 4.
 These quizzes will take place during pod sessions, so please contact us if you cannot participate in a pod session when a quiz is scheduled.
 Each quiz will feature open-response questions aimed at checking your understanding of the big ideas of each project.
-Your quiz work will be graded for accuracy and coherency.
+Your quiz work will be graded for accuracy and coherence.
 The average of your three quiz grades will count for 10% of your total course grade.

 ## Honesty